voxtourai/voxtourai.github.io/_posts/2025-04-21-how-i-saved-480-on-flights-using-ai-instead-of-google-flights-budget-travel-tips.md

 layout: post
 title: How I Saved $480 on Flights Using AI Instead of Google Flights - Budget Travel Tips
 parent: Blog
 excerpt: As a frequent traveler always on the lookout for ways to save, I recently discovered a game-changing way to cut my flight costs.
-Instead of relying on traditional search engines like Google Flights, I turned to an AI-powered travel assistant—and it saved me a whopping $520!
+Instead of relying on traditional search engines like Google Flights, I turned to an AI-powered travel assistant—and it saved me a whopping $480!
 Let me walk you through the practical steps that helped me save big, and how you can apply these tips to your own travel plans.
 author: Lada Vasina
 date: 2025-04-21
-header_image: /assets/images/how-i-saved-520-on-flights-using-ai-instead-of-google-flights-budget-travel-tips.jpg
+header_image: /assets/images/how-i-saved-480-on-flights-using-ai-instead-of-google-flights-budget-travel-tips.jpg
 ---

-# How I Saved $480 on Flights Using AI Instead of Google Flights: Budget Travel Tips You Need to Know

 As a frequent traveler always on the lookout for ways to save, I recently discovered a game-changing way to cut my flight costs.
 Instead of relying on traditional search engines like Google Flights, I turned to an AI-powered travel assistant—and it saved me a whopping $480!
 Let me walk you through the practical steps that helped me save big, and how you can apply these tips to your own travel plans.